water-fur-cat/GitHub-Issues-App/README.md

 # GitHub Issues App

-* Name: Yue
+## Task:
-* task: In this assignment, you will create a application that allows users to view open and closed GitHub Issues posted in an open source repo.
-We will use URLSession to fetch data from the GitHub REST API, and make use of UIKit's UITabBarController, UINavigationController, and UITableView to display it on screen.
+I create an application that allows users to view open and closed GitHub Issues posted in an open source repo. <br>
+We use URLSession to fetch data from the GitHub REST API, and make use of UIKit's UITabBarController, UINavigationController, and UITableView to display it on screen.<br>

-* reference：
+## Reference：
   https://www.adoclib.com/blog/storyboard-main-but-did-not-get-a-uitableview-when-using-uitableviewcontroller.html
   https://stackoverflow.com/questions/24027271/use-a-function-to-find-common-elements-in-two-sequences-in-swift
   https://stackoverflow.com/questions/22759167/how-to-make-a-push-segue-when-a-uitableviewcell-is-selected